chiragarora07/The-Simon-Game/README.md

 * 🧠 Increasing difficulty with each level
 * 🔊 Audio feedback for correct and wrong moves
 * ✨ Button press animations
-* ⌨️ Start game using keyboard input
+* ⌨️ Start game using touch input
 * ❌ Game-over state with visual and sound feedback

 ---